Holly Willoughby gives rare insight into relationship with husband Dan

 This Morning host Holly Willoughby has given fans a rare insight into married life with husband Dan Baldwin.

 Speaking on This Morning, Holly discussed how she and her husband Dan have been handling lockdown.
-The phone-in segment focused on fighting with your family during lockdown.
+The phone-in segment focused on fighting with your family during the current lockdown measures.

 Holly was open with co-host Phillip Schofield and Vanessa Feltz about how she and Dan have been diffusing any potential tension that may arise from being at home together much of the time.